Shinto: Priesthood and miko

 The chief priest at a shrine is the gūji.
 Larger shrines may also have an assistant head priest, the gon-gūji.
 As with teachers, instructors, and Buddhist clergy, Shinto priests are often referred to as sensei by lay practitioners.
 Historically, there were female priests although they were largely pushed out of their positions in 1868.
 During the Second World War, women were again allowed to become priests to fill the void caused by large numbers of men being enlisted in the military.
 By the late 1990s, around 90% of priests were male, 10% female, contributing to accusations that Shinto discriminates against women.
 Priests are free to marry and have children.
 At smaller shrines, priests often have other full-time jobs, and serve only as priests during special occasions.

 Before certain major festivals, priests may undergo a period of abstinence from sexual relations.
 Some of those involved in festivals also abstain from a range of other things, such as consuming tea, coffee, or alcohol, immediately prior to the events.

 The priests are assisted by jinja miko, sometimes referred to as "shrine-maidens" in English.
 These miko are typically unmarried, although not necessarily virgins.
 In many cases they are the daughters of a priest or a practitioner.
-They are subordinate to the priests in the shrine hierarchy.
+They are subordinate to the priests in the modern shrine hierarchy.
 Their most important role is in the kagura dance, known as otome-mai.
 Miko receive only a small salary but gain respect from members of the local community and learn skills such as cooking, calligraphy, painting, and etiquette which can benefit them when later searching for employment or a marriage partner.
 They generally do not live at the shrines.
 Sometimes they fill other roles, such as being secretaries in the shrine offices or clerks at the information desks, or as waitresses at the naorai feasts.
 They also assist kannushi in ceremonial rites.